FacuMastri/file-transfer-intro-distribuidos/README.md

 ## Test with packet loss

-`device` parameter should be the name of the network interface (e.g. `eth0`) and it can be found with `wireshark`
+We use [comcast](https://github.com/tylertreat/comcast) to simulate packet loss. `device` parameter should be the name of the network interface (e.g. `eth0`) and it can be found with `wireshark`

     comcast -device=lo --packet-loss=10% -target-addr=127.0.0.1

-To stop the packet loss
+To stop the packet loss. `device` parameter must be the same as before

     comcast -device=lo --stop